 (a) Faculty members with the rank of Associate Professor and Professor shall be eligible for tenure.
-Already-tenured faculty members in other positions, if any, shall continue to hold tenure.

 (b) Non-tenured faculty members in the ranks of Assistant Professor, Associate Professor, and Professor shall be tenure-earning.
 The Board may designate other positions as tenure-earning and shall notify the faculty member of such status at the time of initial appointment.